wilbcn/BlueTeam/Splunk-Projects/SOC-Dashboards.md

 ![image](https://github.com/user-attachments/assets/635c9c01-5be6-4119-aaab-ce4bbe610331)

 ### Summary
 This project served at further hands-on experience with Splunk, leveraging the attacker dataset `BOTSv3` to create SOC-style dashboards.
 This was a good chance to practice further SPL, looking at data transformation commands, and how we can logically output relevant data into useful tables or other visualisation methods.
+To reduce false positives in a real production environment, I understand that SPL queries must be refined further.
+However with the supplied dataset, I was still able to create useful SOC-style dashboards, which would assist me in answering the CTF style questions related to the security events within the data.